 Secure attachment is an ongoing partnership between you and your baby, but it doesn’t mean you have to be the perfect parent.
-How to Build a Secure Attachment Bond With Your Baby can help you understand your baby’s cries, interpret his or her signals, and respond to your baby’s needs for food, rest, love, and comfort.
+Building a Secure Attachment Bond With Your Baby can help you understand your baby’s cries, interpret his or her signals, and respond to your baby’s needs for food, rest, love, and comfort.

 General information on bonding for secure attachment

 Bonding with your Baby – Discusses why bonding is important, how your baby interacts, ways to get support and involving other caregivers.
 (Kids Health)